 We’re glad to provide care for you and your family.
 We are committed to making your hospital stay and your treatment as comfortable and successful as possible.
-It’s why we completed a major expansion and update of Kaiser Permanente Sunnyside Medical Center and are building our new Kaiser Permanente Westside Medical Center (targeted to open at 7 a.m. on Tuesday, Aug.
-6, 2013).
+It’s why we completed a major expansion and update of Kaiser Permanente Sunnyside Medical Center and opened the new Kaiser Permanente Westside Medical Center.
 Whether you’re facing an unexpected emergency, a birth, a surgery, or an ongoing illness, we’ll be there for you.
-Our Sunnyside Emergency Department is open 24 hours a day, seven days a week to serve anyone experiencing a medical emergency.
+Our Sunnyside and Westside Emergency Departments are open 24 hours a day, seven days a week to serve anyone experiencing a medical emergency.

 A coordinated approach to your care

 If you are a member* of Kaiser Permanente and need hospital care, your physician will help you determine where to get appropriate care.
 If you are experiencing a medical emergency, please call 911.

 Our well-trained physicians, nurses, certified midwives, and other allied health professionals work as a team to see you through your illness or injury – and not only during your hospital stay.
 If needed, we coordinate the next stage of your recovery with home health nurses, your physician, and other health professionals to monitor and assist you at home, a skilled nursing facility, or other setting.

 Choose someone to act on your behalf in case you can’t